rustamPy/courseWeb/_courses/5_python_advanced.md

 ---
 layout: course
 title: Python - Advanced
-description: This course is designed for individuals who wish to advance further along the Python learning journey and deepen their understanding of this programming language.
-The intermediate level not only builds upon the foundational knowledge acquired in the entry-level Python course but also introduces more challenging aspects of the language.
+description: This advanced Python course is the natural progression for those who have successfully navigated the intermediate level and are ready to take their Python skills to new heights.
+  In this course, I delve deep into advanced Python concepts and techniques that empower you to tackle complex real-world programming challenges with confidence.
 image: python_advanced
 age: 14-19
 duration: 4 months